 See Related: Best Rental Cars You Can Take Out of State

 Winona is a picturesque town you’ll certainly want to visit while traveling the Great River Road.
 You can enjoy gorgeous river vistas and charming shops and restaurants there.
 Check out the iconic Winona Bridge while you’re in town.

-If you’re searching for a place to stay in Winona, I recommend the following hotels The Great River Road Inn, which is a beautiful historic hotel centrally located near downtown.
+If you’re searching for a place to stay in Winona, I recommend the following hotels: The Great River Road Inn, a beautiful historic hotel centrally located near downtown.
 It’s within walking distance of all the shops and restaurants and has a great breakfast buffet.

 AmericInn by Wyndham Winona is another excellent choice.
 It’s also downtown Winona and features an indoor pool and free Wi-Fi.
 If you’re searching for an affordable option, I recommend the Days Inn Winona.
 It’s just outside downtown and has a complimentary continental breakfast.

 Lake Pepin is a beautiful lake that stretches from Minnesota to Wisconsin.
 It is well-known for its charming river towns with world-class dining options.
 The best views of the lake can be found on State Highway 35.